 5. Skin Issues Like Redness and Irritation

-The most common signs of high uric acid include joint pain, swelling, and difficulty in movement.
-Ignoring these early warning signs can lead to more severe complications, including chronic joint damage and kidney problems.
+The most noticeable symptoms of high uric acid include joint pain, swelling, and difficulty in movement.
+Ignoring these warning signs can lead to chronic joint damage, kidney complications, and long term health issues.
 (Source)

 What Causes Uric Acid to Rise?
 Understanding the Root Causes